TuNiman1/hackathon/README.md

 ## created by TuNiman1

-### I created a simple shooting game in rust and the Bevy game engine & Amethyst game engine
+### I created a simple shooting game for the hackathon in rust and the Bevy game engine & Amethyst game engine

 - Simple zombie shooting game.
 - Tested on linux & windows.